chadrik/typewriter/README.md

-# TypeWriter: Generate Python Type Annotations
+# typeright: Generate Python Type Annotations

 Insert PEP 484 type annotations into your python source code.

 ## Options

-TypeWriter currently supports 4 approaches (aka "fixers") for inserting annotations, listed below.
+typeright currently supports 4 approaches (aka "fixers") for inserting annotations, listed below.

 Multiple fixers can be used in tandem: if an annotation exists, or is